-When you think about what an alcoholic looks like, you may think of the homeless man on the corner of the street, the loud and crude woman who frequents the local bar, or you may think of your own parent, sibling, or child.
-The reality is that an alcoholic doesn’t have a single form and people who struggle with alcohol arent always obvious.
-Consider high-functioning alcoholism.
+When you think about what an alcoholic looks like, you may think of the homeless man on the corner of the street or the loud and crude woman who frequents the local bar.
+Perhaps you think of your own parent, sibling, or child.
+The reality is that an alcoholic doesn’t have a single form and people who struggle with alcohol arent always obvious, one of the reasons being high-functioning alcoholism.

 What is a High-functioning Alcoholic?